Share on FacebookShare on TwitterShare on LinkedinShare via emailShare via Facebook Messenger

 Types of common nouns

-Common or generic nouns can be broken down into three subtypes: concrete nouns, abstract nouns, and collective nouns.
-A concrete noun is something that is perceived by the senses; something that is physical or real.
+Common or generic nouns can be divided into three subtypes: concrete nouns, abstract nouns, and collective nouns.
+A concrete noun is something that is perceived by the senses, something physical or real.

 I heard the doorbell.